Lawmakers have voted to impeach Park by a vote of 234 to 56

 recommended by Choi to bring prosperity and good fortune.

 Stemming the scandal

-As president, Park is immune from prosecution for anything but insurrection or treason, and her term is not due to end until 2018.
-However, she can be impeached by the National Assembly, the country's parliament, and the supreme constitutional court.
+South Korean presidents are immune from prosecution for anything but insurrection or treason, and Park's term wasn't due to end until 2018.

-North Korea has also been quick to rain criticism on Park, a longtime target of the country's propaganda machine.
+North Korea was also quick to rain criticism on Park, a longtime target of the country's propaganda machine.